 Community forestry programme aims at providing benefits to the community as a whole.

-Some of the important reasons of the declining of wildlife are as follows:
+Some of the important reasons for the decline of wildlife are as follows:

 (i) Industrial and technological advancement brought about a rapid increase in the exploitation of forest resources.